jalaca91/wssa-project/README.md

 5) A `countryDAO.py` to provide an abstract interface for interacting with the sql database
 6) A Python file entitled `country_server.py` which runs the Flask server created for the project.
 7) A `dbconfig.py` that seves as link server to database
+8) A `countries_db.sql` file which contains the SQL database

 ## Project functionality and description

-The manin objetive of this project is to create a server application on Flask that has a RESTful API.
+The main goal of this project is to create a server application on Flask that has a RESTful API.
-The application links to database tables and throuh web pages performs CRUD operations on the data.
+The application links to database tables and throuhg web pages performs CRUD operations on the data.

-The operations that can be realized are:
+The operations that can be carried out are:

 1) Create a new country entry (Create)
 2) View a list of countries (Read)